 There are no legal defences of laches, equitable estoppel or inequitable conduct; however, the defendant may try to raise an abuse of rights argument if, for example, obtaining a patent was not a bona fide act.23 This approach seldom succeeds.

 i Forms of relief

 A rights holder enjoys the exclusive right to a patent.
 Under Article 1229, a rights holder has the right to prohibit others from using that right.
 Any unauthorised use of the right is deemed to be unlawful.
-Protection of the exclusive right entitles the owner to request one or more of the following forms of relief in the courts:
+Protection of the exclusive right entitles the owner to request one or more of the following forms of relief in the courts.

 - Recognition of rights: in effect a declaration, this remedy entitles the rights holder to recognition that the rights in question have been infringed by the defending party.

-- Termination of the activities: the rights holder is entitled to claim injunctive relief, both interim and permanent, to enjoin the infringing activities or the threat of infringing activities; in cases of interim relief, the rights holder may be required to post security with the court.
+- Termination of the activities: the rights holder is entitled to claim injunctive relief, both interim and permanent, to enjoin the infringing activities or the threat of infringing activities.
+In cases of interim relief, the rights holder may be required to post security with the court.

-- Compensation: the infringer may be obliged to pay compensation to the rights holder, either in the form of compensation for damages or alternative relief in the form of compensation for infringement; for example, an accounting of profits or a reasonable royalty.
+- Compensation: the infringer may be obliged to pay compensation to the rights holder, either in the form of damages or alternative relief in the form of compensation for infringement, for example, an accounting of profits or a reasonable royalty.
 In that case, the rights holder does not need to prove actual damage and can turn to the court for compensation from the infringer for each case of unlawful use.24

 - Seizure: equipment and physical carriers associated with an infringement may be ordered to be removed from circulation and destroyed.

 - Publication of decision: the rights holder may request publication of the decision declaring him or her to be the owner and the defendant the infringer.